yegappan/lsp/README.md

 :LspDiagPrev|Display the previous diagnostic message before the current line :LspDiagCurrent|Display the diagnostic message for the current line :LspShowReferences|Display the list of references to the keyword under cursor in a new location list.
+:LspPeekReferences|Display the list of references to the keyword under cursor in a location list associated with the preview window.
 :LspHighlight|Highlight all the matches for the keyword under cursor :LspHighlightClear|Clear all the matches highlighted by :LspHighlight :LspOutline|Show the list of symbols defined in the current file in a separate window.